bmkessler/streamstats/README.md

 Philippe P. Pébay,
 Technical Report SAND2008-6212, Sandia National Laboratories, September 2008.

-which extend the results of B. P. Welford (1962).
+which extend the results of:

 "Note on a method for calculating corrected sums of squares and products".
+ B. P. Welford (1962).
  Technometrics 4(3):419–420

-(popularized by Donald Knuth in "The Art of Computer Programming") to arbitrary moments and combinations of arbitrary sized populations allowing parallel aggregation.
+(popularized by Donald Knuth in "The Art of Computer Programming")

+to arbitrary moments and combinations of arbitrary sized populations allowing parallel aggregation.
 These moments are also extended to two dependent variables with a covariance `Sxy`

-Also includes exponentially-weighted moving average with damping factor, 0 < *lambda* < 1, using update `m = (1-lambda)*m + lambda*x`
+This also an includes exponentially-weighted moving average with damping factor, 0 < *lambda* < 1, using update formula `m = (1-lambda)*m + lambda*x`

 ## Order Statistics